 Carter Newell will, if it is reasonable or practicable to do so, collect personal information directly from the relevant individual.

 Sometimes we will collect personal information from a third party or a publicly available source.
-For example, we may need to collect personal information from a credit reporting agency, from an individual's legal adviser, from an individual's past or current employers, from an individual's medical practitioners, from an individual's financial institution, etc.
+For example, we may need to collect personal information from a credit reporting agency, from an individual’s legal adviser, from an individual’s past or current employers, from an individual’s medical practitioners, from an individual’s financial institution, etc. We also sometimes use third parties to assist us with our marketing activities and, in doing so, collect personal information from them.

 If we receive personal information that we did not solicit, we will determine as soon as reasonably practicable whether we could have lawfully collected that information as part of our functions or activities.
 If we are not satisfied that we could have lawfully collected the information, then we will (if it is lawful and reasonable) destroy the information or ensure that it is de-identified.